AleksanderMendyk/RKinetDS1.0/README.md

 # RKinetDS
-This is the fork of KinetDS project
+This is the fork of KinetDS project, a software dedicated to the mathematical description of drugs dissolution profiles.
+R statistical environment with shiny GUI extensions is required.